 Warren is correct that the best investment book in english is "The Intelligent Investor".
 The runner up is "Alchemy of Finance" though fortunately hardly anyone else tries to understand it, creating an edge for those that do.
 Top finance book in any language is of course Fountain of Gold, written by the best hedge fund manager ever.
 Rounding out the top 5 are "Tunnel Thru the Air" and "Tartar Steppe".
-If, like me, you master every page of them, you will produce higher risk adjusted returns than 99% of investment "professionals" and 100% of "Nobel" prize "winners" in economic "sciences".
+If you master every page of each, you will produce higher risk adjusted returns than 99% of investment "professionals" and 100% of "Nobel" prize "winners" in economic "sciences".

 Warren Buffett runs the Berkshire Hathaway hedge fund and George Soros is the top performing living hedge fund manager.
 The optimal portfolio is investing 100% in talent and 0% in asset classes or funds that depend on their direction.
 The worst portfolio is anything advocated by Burton Malkiel, David Swensen or Jack Bogle.
 Don't random walk your way to poverty.
 Don't fight the Fed and don't fight Warren.
 He is 100% invested in skill.
 So I do the same.